Vegan Miso Cauiflower Mashed “Taters”

 Vegan Mashed Cauliflower with Mushroom Miso Gravy Broccoli and Peas

-If you’re curious about the taste, you just have to try this recipe out but I can assure you it tastes just like mashed potatoes.
-I’ve made a few different mashed cauliflower recipes and any time I feed them to meat eaters or people in transition to a plant based diet, they can’t tell the difference between the cauliflower and potatoes until they don’t feel like passing out immediately after dinner.
+If you think you’re the only one with a picky eater in the family, this one’s for you.
+It tastes just like mashed potatoes.
+I’ve made a few different mashed cauliflower recipes and any time I feed them to people in transition to a healthier diet, they can’t tell the difference between the cauliflower and potatoes.

 Mashed “Taters”: